RRechz/EchoWave/README.md

 - Personalized quick picks
 - Discord Rich Presence support

-> *Harmony Atmos 2.0 - AI-based Sound Enhancer
+> *Harmony Atmos - Birate Booster
 >
-> A simple audio enhancer similar to Dolby Atmos that gradually multiplies the fixed virtual bitrate values added to the existing bitrate values to provide the user with clean and high quality sound.
+> A simple voice assistant that gradually increases the speed with a fixed bitrate added to the existing bitrate value.

 > **Here's what you need to do for Android Auto;
 > 1. Go to Android Auto's settings and tap multiple times on the version in the bottom to enable developer settings